Belgian Athletics

 Belgian Athletics (formerly Royal Belgian Athletics Federation, Koninklijke Belgische Atletiekbond (KBAB); Ligue royale belge d'athlétisme (LRBA)) is the governing body for the sport of athletics in Belgium.

-It consists of the Flemish League of Athletics (Dutch: Vlaamse Atletiekliga) and the Francophone League of Athletics (French: Ligue Belge Francophone d'Atléthisme), cooperating for organising the national championships and for participation in international competitions.
+It consists of the Flanders Athletics (Dutch: Atletiek Vlaanderen) and the Francophone League of Athletics (French: Ligue Belge Francophone d'Atléthisme), cooperating for organising the national championships and for participation in international competitions.